-New Delhi: With most parts of the country already enveloped with the summer heat and water scarcity looming all over, PM Modi has urged citizens to take ‘innovative’ approach to celebrating Holi this year.
+New Delhi: With increasing number of coronavirus cases in the country and water scarcity looming all over, PM Modi has urged citizens to take ‘innovative’ approach to celebrating Holi this year.

 As per sources in the PMO, Mr. Modi has asked the nation to celebrate the festival online and us MS Paint to throw colors.

 Speaking to Faking News a senior leader from the ruling party said, “It’s true, Modiji was concerned about water situation in the country and wanted to do something about it.
 The best we can do is save water.
 With our PM’s out-of-the-box idea we will not only save water but also give push to digital India.”

 Telecom Minister Ravi Shankar Prasad, who unveiled a site where users can upload their images and then use MS Paint to throw colors, said, “Now there wont be any water wastage.
 In addition people don’t have to take a bath once they are done playing online.”